skypilot-org/skypilot/docs/source/reference/yaml-spec.rst

     # Using Sky Storage, you can specify file mounts (all optional).
     file_mounts:
       # This uses rsync to directly copy files from your machine to the remote
       # VM at /datasets.
 Rsync will copy symlinks as symlinks.
+The symlink targets
+      # must also be synced using file_mounts to ensure they are functional.
       /datasets: ~/datasets

       # This uses Sky Storage to first create a S3 bucket named sky-dataset,